sga001/sealpir-rust/README.md

 SealPIR is a research library and should not be used in production systems.
 SealPIR allows a client to download an element from a database stored by a server without revealing which element was downloaded.
 SealPIR was introduced in our [paper](https://eprint.iacr.org/2017/1142.pdf).

 SealPIR relies on SEAL v2.3.1.
-The rest of this README assumes that the SEAL v2.3.1 source code is placed in the folder deps/SEAL_2.3.1 within this repository.
-You can get SEAL v2.3.1 from this [link](http://sealcrypto.org).
+We have a copy of this old version of SEAL (which is no longer available from the official repository) in the deps folder of this repository.

 # Compiling SealPIR-Rust

-SealPIR's Rust wrapper works with [Rust](https://www.rust-lang.org/) nightly (we have tested with Rust 1.30.0).
-It also depends on the C++ version of SealPIR (included as a submodule) and SEAL (see above).
-We have tested these versions with g++ 8.1.0.
+SealPIR's Rust wrapper works with [Rust](https://www.rust-lang.org/) stable (we have tested with Rust 1.66).
+It also depends on the C++ version of SealPIR (included as a submodule).
+We have tested these versions with gcc/g++ 11.3 (as of 1/3/2023).

 To compile SealPIR-Rust just do: